AnuragRSimha/Redstone/README.md

 2. Programmed in python.

 # Notice
-Redstone is currently designed to function on not any other OS but Windows and Linux.
+Redstone currently functions on not any other OS but Windows and Linux.